Inquiry and Connection process in bluetooth – bluez tutorial in c

 /*

-* hci_create_connection() sends HCI_Create_Connection to the
+* hci_create_connection() sends HCI_Create_Connection.

-* controller.
-The controller then sends LMP_host_connection_req
+* The controller then sends LMP_host_connection_req over the air.

-* Parameters:
+* Parameters: packet_type, clock_offset, role_switch, timeout_ms

 */